xabbu42/Master/arbeit.md

 tautology.
 This is of course correct as axioms A0 together with the modus ponens rule R1 are a complete Hilbert style system for classical propositional logic.
-Its easy to see by a simple complete induction on the proof length that this derivations do not use any new proof terms not already occurring in the final propositional tautology.
+Its easy to see by a simple complete induction on the proof length that this derivations do not use any new terms not already occurring in the final propositional tautology.

 \Begin{definition}[Constant Specification]
 A *constant specification* $CS$ is a set of of formulas of the form
-$c:A$ with $c$ a proof constant and $A$ an axiom A0-A4.
+$c:A$ with $c$ a constant and $A$ an axiom A0-A4.
 \End{definition}

 Every LP derivation naturally generates a finite constant